hallzy/tv-show-notification/README.md

 #### Possible Values:

-`var calendar_id = true` means that you want to get emails with the logs for every execution of the script.
+`var debug = true` means that you want to get emails with the logs for every execution of the script.

-`var calendar_id = false` means that you do NOT want to get emails with the logs at all.
+`var debug = false` means that you do NOT want to get emails with the logs at all.